Wauwatosa Presbyterian hosts piano concert

 Participants should be 12 years or older and minors must be accompanied by a parent or guardian.

 The class dates are:

 · 6 to 10 p.m.
 March 16.

 The Wauwatosa Historical Society's 'Hysterical Society Players' will be presenting their 10th Mystery at the Mansion production Feb.
 19, 20, 26 and 27, 2016.

 This popular audience participation show blends laughter, mystery, food, drink and, of course, access to the Kneeland-Walker House in one terrific event for the Wauwatosa Historical Society.

 This year's show is 'Pen and Paper: A Murderous Caper.'

 A maximum of 80 tickets per performance are available and the shows sell out quickly.
+For those looking for an unusual and special holiday gift for friends and family, here's your chance.
 Tickets are $35 for WHS members and $40 for non-members.
 To order tickets, visit wauwatosahistoricalsociety.org.